1001v/Range.js/README.md

 ```

 ###toArray()
-Get array of all values, included by range:
+Get array of all values, included by range (this one is useful when you want an alphabet array):
 ```
 new Range(5, 10).toArray() // [5, 6, 7, 8, 9, 10]
 new Range('a', 'f').toArray() // ['a', 'b', 'c', 'd', 'e', 'f']